Monday, January 02, 2012

 Such ideas are alien to the sensibility of the Gita.
 Krishna instead wants all aspirants to ‘realize the truth of the scriptures’ and set their hearts on him and worship him ‘with unfailing devotion and faith’.
 Those who listen to him ‘with faith, free from doubts, will find a happier world’.
 The Gita’s Krishna wants us to live free from doubt, ‘in accordance with these divine laws without complaining, firmly established in faith’.
 Those who claim, ‘There is no God,’ are ‘demonic’ (an extremist position; two of the six schools of Hinduism embraced atheism back then).
 Nor are humans to be relied on to make up their own dharma.
 ‘Whenever dharma declines and the purpose of life is forgotten,’ says Krishna, ‘I manifest myself on earth.
 I am born in every age to protect the good, to destroy evil, and to re-establish dharma.’
 Contrast this with the views of the Carvaka, a skeptic of the materialist school named after him, who had proclaimed centuries earlier that good and evil are mere social conventions; the soul is only the body qualified by intelligence—it has no existence apart from the body.
 Only this world exists, there is no beyond.
 The Carvaka held that the Vedas are a cheat; they serve to make men submissive through fear and rituals.
 Nature is indifferent to good and evil, and history does not bear witness to Divine Providence.
 Such qualitatively different worldviews coexisted with the one in the Gita.

 Krishna frequently insists that a mind established in Brahman is free from delusion.
 One then lives ‘in peace, alike in cold and heat, pleasure and pain, praise and blame’.
 That Brahman itself is a grand delusion was something the Buddha realized centuries earlier, arguing instead that there is no objective, mind-independent reality that is accessible to us.
 In the second century CE, Nagarjuna explained why ‘reality’ inevitably depends on the cognitive structure of our mind, rather than on anything we can identify as fundamental, innate, or essential attributes of reality itself.
-In other words, there is no firm foundation to reach beneath the world of appearances.
+In other words, it is incoherent to speak of a firm foundation beneath the world of appearances, which the mind perceives through its conceptual categories.
 Nor is there a stable and unchanging Self.
 As our illusions fall away, we begin to see ourselves as contingent beings, inextricable from a reality that we shape and which in turn shapes us, rather than as beings able to detach ourselves to contemplate reality as it truly is (the so-called ‘view from nowhere’—much like the absurd, if poetic, Brahman).

 In the context of the entire Mahabharata, the Gita can be read as a well-intentioned plot element (after all, the author felt the need to justify the war), where Krishna nevertheless comes off looking terribly disingenuous—he combines blatant anti-humanism with his authority and magical powers to brainwash Arjuna.
 (During the war, Krishna himself often does not do what he preaches in the Gita, though the gaps vary across versions of the story.
 Was it detachment from the war’s outcome that led him to repeatedly play foul and dispense murderous advice?)
 Some defend the Gita by saying that the Kauravas’ bad behavior made the war unavoidable and eminently justified.
 Perhaps, but that’s not the point.
 The point is about the quality of the arguments Krishna uses to persuade Arjuna to fight.
 If the best moral justifications for the war purportedly exist outside the Gita, and some of the worst inside it, what have we left?
 Given all the bad faith reasoning and the starkly instrumental view of human life in the Gita, which many saw through even in ancient times, what makes the Gita a work of wisdom?
 Why not get the Gita off its exalted pedestal in our minds and let it be an uncelebrated episode in the Mahabharata—an artful plot element in an epic work of literature?